gravellian/basekit-docs/installation/base-theme.md

 This keeps all component logic in `basekit`.
 The sub‑theme only contributes token values.

+## Overriding Component SCSS (Sub‑theme)

+You have three options, from least to most invasive:

+- Token overrides (preferred)
+  - Adjust variables in `scss/_tokens.scss`.
+Because BaseKit styles use tokens with `!default`, brand changes cascade without touching component SCSS.

+- Extend defaults (import and add rules)
+  - Keep the base defaults and add site‑specific tweaks below your import.

+    // web/themes/custom/<site>/components/<component>/<component>.scss
+    @use '../../scss/_tokens';
+    @use '../../../basekit/components/<component>/<component>';

+    // Your overrides here (selectors match BaseKit markup) .block-type--<component> { /* ... */ }

+- Replace entirely (do not import)
+  - Implement all styles from scratch; do not import BaseKit’s component SCSS.
+This fully replaces the look while keeping the same markup.

+    // web/themes/custom/<site>/components/<component>/<component>.scss
+    @use '../../scss/_tokens';
+    .block-type--<component> { /* full implementation */ }

+Notes
+- Ensure your sub‑theme maps each BaseKit component library to your own in `<site>.info.yml` under `libraries-override` so only your compiled CSS loads.
+- Gulp includePaths must allow `@use '../../../basekit/...';` to resolve.
+The starter already sets:
+  - includePaths: `['scss', '../basekit/scss', '../basekit/components']`
+- After changes, rebuild CSS and clear caches:
+  - cd `web/themes/custom/<site>` && `npm run build`
+  - `lando drush cr`

+## Overriding Component Twig (Sub‑theme)

+Drupal’s theme resolution checks the sub‑theme first, then the base theme.
+To override component markup:

+- Full component template
+  - Copy from BaseKit to the same path in your sub‑theme and edit:
+    - From: `web/themes/contrib/basekit/components/<component>/<component>.twig` (or `.html.twig`)
+    - To:   `web/themes/custom/<site>/components/<component>/<component>.twig`

+- Partial templates
+  - Copy only the partial you need:
+    - From: `web/themes/contrib/basekit/components/<component>/partials/<name>.html.twig`
+    - To:   `web/themes/custom/<site>/components/<component>/partials/<name>.html.twig`

+- Libraries
+  - Keep library names the same and use `libraries-override` in your sub‑theme to point to your CSS so the BaseKit component attaches still work.

+- Clear caches after Twig changes
+  - `lando drush cr`

+Tips
+- Prefer small partial overrides to keep diffs minimal and ease BaseKit updates.
+- If you add new BEM elements/modifiers in Twig, reflect them in your component SCSS so selectors stay in sync.

 ## Build Pipeline

 Sub‑theme Gulp has been updated so imports from `basekit` resolve cleanly.